ricsanfre/pi-cluster/docs/_docs/monitoring.md

 [Grafana dashboards](https://grafana.com/docs/grafana/latest/dashboards/) can be configured through provider definitions (yaml files) located in a provisioning directory (`/etc/grafana/provisioning/dashboards`).
 This yaml file contains the directory from where dashboards in json format can be loaded.
 See Grafana Tutorial: [Provision dashboards and data sources](https://grafana.com/tutorials/provision-dashboards-and-data-sources/)

-When Grafana is deployed in Kubernetes using the helm chart, dashboards can be automatically provisioned enabling a side car provisioner.
+When Grafana is deployed in Kubernetes using the helm chart, dashboards can be automatically provisioned enabling a sidecar container provisioner.

 Grafana helm chart creates the following `/etc/grafana/provisioning/dashboard/provider.yml` file, which makes Grafana load all json dashboards from `/tmp/dashboards`
 ```